kuriwaki/ticketsplit-JOP/README.md

 ## How to Replicate

-We strongly recommend downloading this entire repository and opening it as **a RStudio Project**.
-This will activate the package manager renv easily.
+We strongly recommend downloading this entire repository and opening it as **a RStudio Project** (<https://posit.co/download/rstudio-desktop/>).

-For convenience, `00_replicate-ALL.R` loops around all R scripts and executes them independently.
+This will activate the package manager **renv** easily.
+Run `renv::restore()` to download the necessary packages and their versions in one step.

+Then, inside the Rstudio and renv environment, replicators can run the master script `00_replicate-ALL.R` or run each R script.

+See the package and dependencies section for the replication environment.

-## Structure
+## Project Structure

 This repository has the following scripts.
 The name of the file indicates the figure / table that it reproduces.
 For example,